Yug34/video-editor/README.md

 # Client-sided video editor

-A video editor that edits your videos on the client-side.
+A video editor that lets you edit your videos on the client-side.

-Made with `FFmpeg.wasm`.
+Made with `FFmpeg.wasm` and `shadcn/ui`.

-Boilerplate generated with `create-react-app`.

 > [!NOTE]
 > The formats `.wmv` and `.avi` are not playable by browsers.
 So the editor does work, but won't be able to display the